BattModels/ArtemisUsers/index.md

 ## Contributing

-Thank you for wanting to contribute to Arjuna's Documentation!
+Thank you for wanting to contribute to Artemis's Documentation!
 We recommend you first [open an issue][issue], but welcome [pull requests] to improve our documentation.

 [pull requests]: https://github.com/ArjunaCluster/ArjunaUsers/pulls